MERINO WOOL BENEFITS

 Feel good knowing that what you are wearing is beneficial to you and also good for the Earth: Merino sheep shed and regrow new ultra-downy coats every year, making their wool a highly renewable resource.

-Merino wool naturally provides UV (Ultraviolet) protection with an SPF (Sun Protection Factor) of 30+.
-Depending on the weight of Merino you wear, the SPF may vary.
+Merino wool naturally provides UV (Ultraviolet) protection with an UPF (Ultraviolet Protection Factor) of 40+.
+Depending on the weight of Merino you wear, the UPF may vary.

 Fine fibers and a natural curl make Merino wool incredibly elastic.
 Regardless of how you move, Merino has the ability to stretch with you and bounce back to its original shape.